Making a will in Australia by yourself

 - Decide whether you will use a DIY kit, or if you prefer the guidance of a professional solicitor.
 If you choose the DIY option, it is a good idea to have a solicitor look it over anyway.
 There are lots of kits available online and some superannuation and insurance companies now offer them free as part of your policy.

 - Make your wishes as clear and specific as possible to avoid any confusion at the time of your death.
+This is especially the case if there are minor children involved and you want to leave some direction as to what will happen to their care.

 What you need to start making a will in Australia